Rafeh-I/Econometrics-Chess-Engine/README.md

 These extensions would increase computational complexity but provide a more structurally complete representation of chess decision-making.

 ## Technologies used
--Languages: Python
+- Languages: Python
--Libraries: pandas, numpy, statsmodels, python-chess, ipywidgets, matplotlib, tqdm
+- Libraries: pandas, numpy, statsmodels, python-chess, ipywidgets, matplotlib, tqdm
--Environment: Jupyter Notebook
+- Environment: Jupyter Notebook